نوع مقاله : مقاله پژوهشی

 نویسنده [English]

-Fakhr al-Dīn al-Rāzī presents two distinct views on how moral actions originate from humans: first, he discusses the interaction between the soul and the body and the role of faculties and bodily structure in the issuance of moral acts.In his second theory, the theory of the levels of souls, al-Rāzī divides humans into three categories: Muqarrabīn,Aṣḥāb al-Yamīn, and Aṣḥāb al-Shimāl, each possessing different moral capacities and statuses.
-The Muqarrabīn are immersed in divine knowledge the Aṣḥāb al-Yamīn have the potential for movement toward perfection and belong to the realm of moral knowledge; and the Aṣḥāb al-Shimāl lack any capability for moral transformation.
-Emphasizing the intrinsic and immutable nature of souls, Fakhr al-Dīn regards moral change as impossible for certain individuals.This perspective also relates to contemporary concepts of akrasia.In his proof of the essential difference between souls, he attributes moral differences in children to innate differences of the soul, rejecting the influence of the body and environment.However, this argument faces serious critiques, including neglect of genetic and prenatal factors, improper generalization from behavioral differences to essential differences, disregard for the mutability of children’s moral traits, and underestimation of early environmental effects.The rational and Qur’anic foundations of his viewpoint are thoroughly examined.
+Fakhr al-Razi holds two distinct views regarding how moral action emanates from humans.
+First, he points to the interaction of the soul and body, and the role of faculties and physical structure in the issuance of moral action.
+In his second theory (the theory of the ranks of souls), he divides humans into three categories: "the Muqarrabun" (those drawn near), "the Ashab al-Yamin" (the companions of the right), and "the Ashab al-Shimal" (the companions of the left), each possessing different capacities and moral standings.
+The Muqarrabun are immersed in divine knowledge and connected to the science of spiritual discipline; the Ashab al-Yamin have the potential for movement toward perfection and knowledge of ethics; and the Ashab al-Shimal lack any capacity for ethical transformation.
+By emphasizing the intrinsic and unchangeable nature of souls, Fakhr al-Razi deems moral change impossible for some individuals-a view that also relates to contemporary concepts of weakness of will (akrasia) and moral indifference, albeit with greater stringency regarding the possibility of ethical transformation.
+In proving the essential difference among souls, he attributes ethical differences in children to innate differences in their souls, rejecting the influence of the body and environment.
+This stance has been criticized, however, for neglecting genetic and prenatal factors, making incorrect generalizations from behavioral differences to essential differences, and underestimating environmental influences.
+This article, while noting the rational and Quranic origins of Fakhr al-Razi''s view, addresses the main criticisms leveled against his theory of the ranks of souls.

 کلیدواژهها [English]